Who Got a Happy Ending in the Vampire Diaries Finale?

 The CW

 Stefan then met up with Elena in an afterlife version of the high school.
 He was able to explain to her what happened, and give her a message for Caroline (Candice King), since he didn't really get to say goodbye.
-And then, he went outside to find his best friend Lexi waiting for him.
+And then, he went outside to find his best friend Lexi waiting for him (so we guess he did get a happy ending, and maybe he's OK, but he's still not allowed to raise his hand).

 Eventually, Bonnie was able to break the spell on Elena, and she woke up.
 (Yeah, the waking up that was shown in the promo?
 That was Katherine.)
 She went back to med school and lived a long and happy life with Damon.